knodax-labs-demo/aws-data-and-ml-labs/catalog-csv-data-from-S3-aws-glue.md

 3. Go to **AWS Glue → Data Catalog → Databases → Tables**.
 4. Verify that a table is created for your S3 dataset.

+## ✅ Summary

+By cataloging internal S3 datasets you gain visibility into the structure of your data sources.

+This ensures your **ML workflows start with high-quality, well-organized data**, which is essential for accurate model training and robust machine learning pipelines.